flinker-app/docsfx/docs/share-app-setup.md

 ## Set Permissions

-### 4.1 Download Template File from Share App
+### 4.1 Download Template File from Protect app

-To download the template file from the Share App click on the download icon on the top right in the SHARE App:
+To download the template file from the Protect app click on the download icon on the top right in the Protect app:
 ![Foto](/_media/download-permissions-template.png)

 ### 4.2 Set Permissions in Excel

 Set permissions or permission levels in Excel.
-The list of created permission groups can be found when you click on the key icon in the SHARE app:
+The list of created permission groups can be found when you click on the key icon in the Protect app:
 ![Foto](/_media/set-authority-levels.png)